 Have More Freedom

 Should you buy a house and then decide in a couple of years that you want to move you will incur high REALTOR fees which will most likely eat up any equity you may have accumulated in the few years you were there.

 If you rent a house or apartment you will probably sign a 6 month or 1 year lease.

 This offers you a great deal of flexibility should you decide that you want to relocate at the end of the lease.

 And if not, you simply renew your lease, based on availability.

 Better Financial Control

-It is easier to keep yourself on a budget because renting a house or an apartment means that you do not have to pay property taxes, mortgage insurance or interest on a mortgage, and you do not have to worry about surprise repair costs.
+It is easier to keep yourself on a budget because renting a house or an apartment means that you do not have to pay property taxes, mortgage insurance or interest on a mortgage.

 Plus, when you rent a house you can take all the money you would have spent on buying and maintaining a house and invest it elsewhere.